rng-guy/NFSMWBartender/README.md

 The two feature sets of this mod each come with caveats and limitations.
 To avoid nasty surprises and instability, make sure you understand them all before you use this mod in any capacity.

+Both feature sets of this mod mod should be compatible with all VltEd and most other .asi mods.

 &nbsp;

 "**Basic**" feature set:
-* Any vehicles you specify to replace the ramming SUVs (`BartenderSettings\Basic\Supports.ini`) should each have a low `MAXIMUM_AI_SPEED` value (the vanilla SUVs use 50) in their VltEd `aivehicle` entries.
+* All vehicles you specify to replace the ramming SUVs (`BartenderSettings\Basic\Supports.ini`) should each have a low `MAXIMUM_AI_SPEED` value (the vanilla SUVs use 50) in their VltEd `aivehicle` entries.
 If they don't, they might cause stability issues by joining the pursuit after their ramming attempt(s); this effectively makes them circumvent the global spawn limit, and the (vanilla) game really does not like managing more than 8 active cops for very long.
-* Any vehicles you specify to replace Cross (`BartenderSettings\Basic\Supports.ini`) should be unique to him, i.e. not be used by other cops elsewhere.
+* All vehicles you specify to replace Cross (`BartenderSettings\Basic\Supports.ini`) should each be unique to him, i.e. not be used by other cops elsewhere.
 If another cop with the same vehicle as Cross is present in a given pursuit, no LeaderStrategy will be able to spawn.
 * The string assignment for cops (`BartenderSettings\Basic\Labels.ini`) is incompatible with the `EnableCopDestroyedStringHook` feature of the [NFSMW Unlimiter](https://github.com/nlgxzef/NFSMWUnlimiter/releases) mod by nlgxzef.
 Either delete this mod's `Labels.ini` configuration file or disable Unlimiter's version of the feature by editing its `NFSMWUnlimiterSettings.ini` configuration file.

 &nbsp;